ahnopologetic/vebatim/docs/development.md

 # Development Guide

-This guide provides detailed information for developers working on the Verbatim platform.
+This guide provides detailed information for developers working on the Vebatim platform.

 ## Development Environment Setup